Phyrik/evolution-simulator-2/README.md

 The sequel to [evolution-simulator](https://github.com/Phyrik/evolution-simulator).

-evolution-simulator-2 is an evolution simulator that simulates (wow the word simulate is coming up a lot here) circular creatures.
+evolution-simulator-2 is an evolution simulator that simulates circular creatures.

 Feel free to leave suggestion in issues under the enhancement tag!